 3. Pyramid

-Pyramid is a flexible framework that grows with your project.
-It's minimal by design but can scale to support complex applications with plugins and libraries.
+Pyramid is a flexible framework that scales with your project.
+It’s minimal by design but can support complex applications with plugins and libraries.

 Why Use Pyramid:

-Best For: Developers seeking a balanced mix between micro and full-stack features.
+Best For: Developers seeking a balance between micro and full-stack features.

 4. FastAPI

 FastAPI is a modern, fast web framework for building APIs with Python 3.6+ and type hints.
-It employs asynchronous programming and is based on Starlette and Pydantic.
+It leverages asynchronous programming and is based on Starlette and Pydantic.

 Why Use FastAPI:

-Best For: Developers building scalable, high-performance APIs or microservices.
+Best For: Developers creating scalable, high-performance APIs or microservices.

 5. TensorFlow (Specialized Framework)

-Although primarily a machine learning library, TensorFlow functions as a framework due to its extensive ecosystem.
+Although technically a machine learning library, TensorFlow functions as a framework due to its extensive ecosystem.
 It supports deep learning model creation, training, and deployment.

 Why Use TensorFlow: